 How 12 brands created and sustained long-term customer equityby

-In this excerpt from Join The Brand, Norty Cohen shares the findings from hundreds of brand cases that have identified best practices for turning customers into brand ambassadors.
+In this excerpt from his book Join The Brand, Norty Cohen shares the findings from hundreds of brand cases that have identified best practices for turning customers into brand ambassadors.

 Creating conversations with potential customers is an evolving science that has its share of proponents and specialists.